Enjoy This Post? Share the Love!

 5 Tips for Solo Adventures Skiing: Tip Four:

 - Try your hand at spring skiing.
 I have had mixed results with this.
 One early April, I combined a work trip with a few days at one of my favorite ski destinations, Lake Tahoe!
-Unfortunately, in 50 degree weather on the mountain, I couldn’t ski well in heavy powder which was quickly changing to slush.
+Unfortunately, in fifty degree weather on the mountain, I couldn’t ski well in heavy powder since it was quickly changing to slush.

-- In contrast, one spring at Big Sky, Montana, the weather was cold enough that there was no ice or melting snow.
+- In contrast, one spring at Big Sky, Montana, the weather was really cold, but there was no ice or melting snow.
 I did find that in Montana and also Sun Valley, Idaho, that the mountain’s inclines looked like Pike’s Peak to me!
 Just getting to the lifts, required most of my questionable skill set.